practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 $
 ```

-Now comes the crucial step: compiling the assembly code into object code with the usual GNU C compiler (here in version 14.2.0: _$ gcc --version_), or practically any other C compiler:
+Now comes the crucial step: compiling the assembly code into object code (_~.o_) with the usual GNU C compiler (here in version 14.2.0: _$ gcc --version_), or practically any other C compiler:

 ```
 $ gcc -c random_streams_for_perf_stats.s -o random_streams_for_perf_stats.o